wangombe-g/Chronos/readme.md

 # Cronos
-Open source project for scheduled upload of data from multiple databases
+Open source project for scheduled upload of data from multiple databases.
+The Application sends data to [CronosReporting](https://github.com/wangombe-g/CronosReporting) which is then saved to a reporting DB in MSSQL.

 # Set up for developer mode
 1. Install WAMP, XAMPP or LAMP